marshallward/ropes/README.rst

 Ropes
 =====

-Early implementation of a Rope data structure in Python.
+Basic implementation of a rope-based string in Python.

 About ropes